joycetipping/skew-normal-capstone/readme.rst

 - ``pre-talk/``: An introductory talk to my capstone that I put together ages ago for my capstone seminar class.
 - ``presentation/``: The pieces of my presentation.
 As with my paper, I keep each section in its own tex file and concatenate them just before compilation.
 - ``proposal.pdf``: My capstone proposal.
+- ``support/``: The supporting R packages and TeX style files for my project.

 ``articles/``
 ~~~~~~~~~~~~~